murageshnad/E-commerce-webiste/README.md

 # E-commerce-website

-This project is about E-commerce Application it using mongodb,Node js and Handlebars Technologies.. it includes Admin side admin functionalities like Adding product,delete and view products.
+This project is about E-commerce Application it using mongodb,Node js and Handlebars,jquery For Aunthentication passport local strategy Technologies.. it includes Admin side admin functionalities like Adding product,delete and view products.